-Our Boulder attorneys keep your past from hurting your future
+Our Denver-Metro area attorneys keep your past from hurting your future

 Does your stomach sink each time you fill out an application because you know you will have to answer questions concerning criminal convictions?
 At Polansky Law Firm, we are here to help you lessen the negative repercussions of having a criminal record.
 We are dedicated advocates with the skills necessary to assist clients interested in building a future free of the stigma that comes with having committed a crime.

 Our attorneys help hundreds of clients have criminal convictions expunged from their records.
 We have a thorough understanding of Colorado criminal laws and the inner workings of local, state and federal area courts, and we use our knowledge of the criminal justice system to your advantage.
 Trust our lawyers to diligently work for you.

 What does expunging a record do?